 The goals, objectives, and strategies identified in this plan define specific priority areas to focus efforts to achieve the mission.
 Accomplishing the first goal, “align wildland fire management resources with mission requirements” is critical to our success with goals 2 and 3; “protect communities and assets” and “conserve natural resources”.

 These wildland fire goals directly impact how the wildland fire management program plans, responds, and manages wildland fire.
 In addition, they establish the framework for effectively planning an efficient organization comprised of a well-trained and well-positioned workforce, and how to make the best use of appropriated funds.

 Accountability for success resides with all individuals who implement the NPS Wildland Fire Management Program – national, regional, and park fire management staff, NPS leadership and others who engage in wildland fire management.
 As conditions inevitably change, and as progress is made toward the goals, the NPS Fire Management Leadership Board will continually monitor, review, and update this plan as often as necessary to ensure it remains a trusted reference point.

 Healthy Forests and Rangelands

-The Office of Wildland Fire Coordination (OWFC) is headed by a Director who reports to the Assistant Secretary—Policy, Management and Budget through the Deputy Assistant Secretary—Business Management and Wildland Fire.
+The Office of Wildland Fire (OWF) is headed by a Director who reports to the Assistant Secretary—Policy, Management and Budget through the Deputy Assistant Secretary—Public Safety, Resource Protection, and Emergency Services.
 The Director carries out the functions and responsibilities of the office with assistance from support, program and policy staff.